DanversKara/LinkPlatform/README.md

 Cloudflare Captcha
-Mobile / Desktop / Tablet Universal Layout aka Responsive Design Plans for a Mobile App for Android and iOS (must later down the road)
+Mobile / Desktop / Tablet Universal Layout aka Responsive Design Plans for a Mobile App for Android and iOS (must later down the road) Auto Backup and Restore Database for each update.
+When you run a new install, it will backup the database then restore it, so you dont lose profile, user, link, pages, data.
+- <b>RIGHT NOW YOU NEED TO BACK UP ALL DATABASE BEFORE YOU INSTALL ANY NEW RELEASES</b>